kingvagabond/mathblog/about.markdown

 I follow the approach to append posts and keep home page fixed, and add anchors to all headers.
 It's a special way to make it some like Single-Page.

+More technical details are accumulated in [About Jekyll Doc and My Notes]({% post_url 2020-11-11-jekyll-doc-and-my-notes %}).

 That's all about it so far.